freedomofpress/ansible-role-grsecurity/README.md

 These configurations were developed by [Freedom of the Press Foundation] for use in all [SecureDrop] instances.
-Experienced sysadmins can leverage these configuration roles to compile custom kernels for SecureDrop or non-SecureDrop architecture.
+Experienced sysadmins can leverage these roles to compile custom kernels for SecureDrop or non-SecureDrop projects.

 ## Requirements

 Only Debian and Ubuntu are supported, but that's mostly due to lack of testing, rather than an inherent deficiency in the configs.
-If you plan to the stable patches, you'll need to sign up for a [grsecurity subscription](https://grsecurity.net/business_support.php).
 For compiling the kernel, 2GB and 2 VCPUs is plenty.
 Depending on the config options you specify, the compilation should take two to three hours on that hardware.
+Naturally, you can speed up the build by providing more resources.

 ## Role structure